ATED

 The other measures included in the anti-avoidance package relating to high-value UK residential property include:

-1. a 15% rate of SDLT on the acquisition of high-value UK residential property for non-natural persons (NNPs) (for further details, see Practice Note: Rates of SDLT), and
+1. the single higher rate of SDLT on the acquisition of high-value UK residential property for non-natural persons (NNPs) (for further details, see Practice Notes: Rates of SDLT and Single higher rate of SDLT for high-value residential property transactions), and

 2. prior to 6 April 2019, a capital gains tax (CGT) charge on sales of high-value UK residential property by NNPs (abolished from 6 April 2019) (for further details, see Practice Note: Capital gains tax charge on ATED-related gains [Archived])